-The process can take up to 90 days.
+The process is complex and can take up to 90 days.
 Let Cayenne’s experienced certification experts help you attain the valuable NMSDC MBE certification in the shortest amount of time with the least amount of frustration.
 Contact us today using the form below!

 Other FAQs about the MBE Certification